 William Malavé(pronouns: he/him/his) has been at the Rainbow Center since its inception in 1998, arriving by way of the Stonewall Center at the University of Massachusetts.
 Previously, he served in the Air Force Reserves during the Gulf War.
 Bill is an alumnus of the University of Connecticut, graduating with a Degree in General Studies with an individualized concentration in Multiculturalism, and a Minor in Latino Studies.
 Including his studies in Ireland, Costa Rica and Cuba, Bill enjoys traveling the world, especially frequent jaunts to Puerto Rico to visit his in-laws.
 After a twelve-year engagement, Bill and his husband Ricky married in their home state of Massachusetts, where they currently live with their dog Cleo and their extended family.

 Julia K. Anderson(pronouns: she/her/hers)(email: firstname.lastname@example.org) is the new Higher Education Student Affairs (HESA) Graduate Assistant for the Rainbow Center from Fall 2016 – Spring 2018.
 Julia grew up in Woodstock, GA and made a second home of Athens, GA once she stepped onto the University of Georgia campus.
 She graduated in May 2016 with a major in English and a minor in Swahili.
-During the summer of 2016, she worked at Texas A & M in College Station, Texas.
-She loves to read, kayak, napping, baking, and finding good local food.
+She loves to read, kayak, nap, bake, and find good local food.

 Tim Bussey(pronouns: he/him/his) is a Ph.D. candidate in the Dept. of Political Science and a graduate teaching assistant in the Women’s, Gender, and Sexuality Studies Program at UConn.
 He earned his M.A. in political science with a concentration in American studies at UConn in 2014, and he completed his undergraduate education at Columbus State University in Columbus, GA in 2012 with two terms completed at Regent’s Park College at the University of Oxford in Oxford, England.
 He has volunteered at the Rainbow Center in various capacities since arriving at UConn in fall 2012 and most recently served as a graduate intern for the center this past fall term.
 In his new role as a lecturer for the center’s UNIV 2500 class, Timothy will continue to co-facilitate the Rainbow Grads and Young Professionals group as well.